 Livelihoods are made in a variety of ways.
 Most people are doing what they love.
 The stats indicate that one in five work from home as telecommuter or are as a mobile worker with a home office.
 With all our wonderful outdoor recreation it is no wonder we are seeing the introduction of Digital Nomad workers making the Kootenays there next home.
 Also, there is room here for more entrepreneurs, especially to fill gaps in the service industry.
 Opportunities also exist in forestry and agriculture.
 At any given time there are business owners ready to retire, waiting for someone to take over for them.
 Also, the nature of this community supports businesses that have wholesome natural brands.
 Creston's community action plan is age friendly and demonstrates a willingness to progress and accountability.
 For further insight into Creston's community and business culture read the Official Community Plan 2016 (OCP report).

 Relocating a business here may also lower costs.
-With a new high speed fiber optic network in Creston (and high-speed in hamlets), good roads, the USA border within minutes, inexpensive land and housing, local and regional airports nearby, doing business from the valley is easy.
+With high speed fiber optic network in Creston (and high-speed in hamlets), good roads, the USA border within minutes, inexpensive land and housing, local and regional airports nearby, doing business from the valley is easy.
 Employment is primarily in the resource sector including forestry and agriculture (including value added products), plus the public sector, service and retail industries and some light manufacturing.
 Columbia Brewery, Wynndel Lumber (owned by Canfor) and JH Huscroft lumber are large employers.
 The College of the Rockies - Creston Campus responds to labour needs with programs, as does Kootenay Employment Services (KES) also the ES Learning Hub.
 Many people retire here with a wealth of knowledge that when applied to local projects, their skills become transferable to the local people.

 Creston Valley Airport CAJ3